slutzo/saucepan/README.md

   -o|--organize
       Organize UCE files by genre and/or console

+  -u|--uncompress
+      Uncompress the ROM file.
+Currently only works on files in .zip format.
 ```

 Note that if you don't specify any core on the command line, the script will attempt to